Syrah vs Shiraz

 Over time, the use of Shiraz or Syrah has taken on more meaning and producers might choose one name or the other to indicate the style of their wine.
 A winemaker might bottle a “Shiraz” to indicate they have made a rich, lush, riper, more fruit-forward wine in the Australian spirit.
 Or they might instead call their wine “Syrah” to indicate a more old-world style of wine.

-To illustrate these stylistic variations, we pay homage to two cult Australian producers, Yabby Lake in the Mornington Peninsula and the certified biodynamic Yangarra in the McLaren Vale.
+For Father’s Day we pay homage to two cult Australian producers, Yabby Lake in the Mornington Peninsula and the certified biodynamic Yangarra in the McLaren Vale.

 Tom Carson is known as a pinot noir maestro, but this 2018 Syrah from Yabby Lake is an absolute cracker!
 A perfumed and spicy Syrah, medium-bodied with silky but structured tannins, bright red and black fruit characters.
 Winemaker Peter Fraser from Yangarra makes Shiraz with focus and precision.
 The newly released 2018 is generous but refreshing with dark fruit aromas, along with blueberries, dark chocolate and some floral notes.
 A full-bodied palate with plenty of savoury tannins and spice going on.
 Just need some lamb cutlets and roast vegetables with this!